TheNewEconomy/TNE-Bukkit/Docs/Configurations/Main.md

     #All configurations relating to the TNE Sign System
     Signs:

+        #All configurations relative to balance signs.
+        Balance:
+            #Whether or not players may create vault signs
+            Enabled: true

+            #The name of the currency to use for the sign.
+            Currency: Default

+            #The cost to make a balance sign, if the player has valid permissions.
+            Place: 20.0

+            #The cost to use a balance sign, if the player has valid permissions.
+            Use: 20.0

         #All configurations relating to bank signs.
         Bank:

-            #Whether or not players can use bank signs to view their banks
+            #Whether or not players may create vault signs
-            Enabled: false
+            Enabled: true

             #The cost to make a bank sign, if the player has valid permissions.
             Place: 20.0